seanox/devwex/README.md

 # Features
-- __Architecture__
+- __Modular Architecture__
-  Seanox Devwex is a multithreaded runtime container for (server) modules, which are integrated via the provided Server and Module API.
+  Seanox Devwex is a experimental server engine with a modular architecture for (web)servers and applications, which are integrated via the provided Server and Module API.
 The own ClassLoader supports the loading and unloading of servers and modules at the runtime.
+In addition, cascaded constructors for servers and modules are supported.
+Along with classic inheritance, constructors can be chained, which enables the insertion of additional class loaders, for example.
+- __Central configuration__
+  The configuration is based on a central file in an extended INI format, which is divided into sections with keys and values, supports multiple inheritance in the sections, dynamic values and access to system and environment variables.
-- __Hypertext Transfer Protocol__
+- __Web Server implementation / Hypertext Transfer Protocol__
+  Already included is a web server implementation with the following features:
-  The HTTP server implementation provides virtual hosting, filters, HTTP modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and more.
-In accordance with specification 1.0, GET, POST and HEAD as well as OPTIONS, PUT and DELETE are supported by HTTP 1.1 and other methods can be provided via HTTP modules, XCGI and CGI.
+  Virtual hosting, filters, HTTP modules, TLS/SSL, basic as well as digest access authentication, XCGI/(Fast)CGI1.1, directory listing, templates with support for CGI environment variables and more.
+In accordance with specification HTTP 1.0, GET, POST and HEAD as well OPTIONS, PUT and DELETE are supported by HTTP 1.1 and other methods can be provided via HTTP modules (XAPI+), XCGI and (Fast)CGI.
 - __Remote Control__
-  The included remote access supports a telnet-based control of the runtime container (restart and stop) and queries about the operating status of running servers and modules.
-In addition to the server implementation, a client implementation is also included.
-- __Configuration__
-  The configuration uses a central file in an advanced INI format, divided into sections with keys and values, which supports multiple inheritance in the sections, dynamic values, and access to system and environment variables.
-- __Server API (SAPI)__
-  The Server API integrates implementations that provide physical access to the network for a protocol at one address and one port, allowing existing server and network functionalities to be changed or new ones to be deployed.
-- __Module API (XAPI)__
-  The module API integrates implementations that act in the background and do not provide direct external functions.
-- __HTTP Module API (XAPI+)__
-  The HTTP Module API is an extension of the Module API for the HTTP server to implement filter and service functions that run in the context of the server.
-- __(Fast)CGI__
-  For data exchange as well as for connecting external runtime environments and applications, the specification 1.1 of the Common Gateway Interface and thus PHP, Perl, Python and others are supported.
-FastCGI is also available as an option.
-- __XCGI__
-  The XCGI is an interface based on the CGI and has the same basic principle to communicate via the standard I/O, but also transmits server-relevant information and environment variables in this way, so that applications can also be used which do not have an exclusive environment or do not have access to the environment variables of the operating system.
-- __Telnet__
-  The included remote access supports a telnet-based control of the container (restart and stop) and queries about the operating status of running servers and modules.
-In addition to the server implementation, a client implementation is also included.
+  The included remote access supports a telnet-based control of the server engine (restart and stop) and queries about the operating status of running servers and modules.
+It includes a server and a client component.
-- __Security__
-  Transport Layer Security (TLS) and Secure Socket Layer (SSL) with server and client certificates are supported for secure data transfer, allowing certificates to be assigned to each physical host individually, by inheritance in groups or globally.
-  Access to directories and files can be provided with basic as well as digest access authentication, which supports groups and can be controlled by filters that support freely definable rules, individual error pages, automatic redirections and modules.
-- __Virtualization__
-  The HTTP server supports virtual hosting and aliasing for virtual paths.
-- __Customization__
-  HTTP servers and virtual hosts use customizable templates for the error pages and list view of the directories (directory listing).
-With support for CGI environment variables, the content can be designed dynamically.
-- __Extensibility__
+- __Expandability and Customization__
-  The modular architecture and many interfaces allow the modification, extension and addition of functionalities.
+  The modular architecture and many interfaces (SAPI, XAPI, XAPI+, (Fast)CGI, XCGI) allow the modification, extension and addition of functionalities.

 # Licence Agreement
 LIZENZBEDINGUNGEN - Seanox Software Solutions ist ein Open-Source-Projekt, im